dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-find-an-element-by-its-name.md

 helpviewer_keywords:
   - "elements [WPF], finding by name" ms.assetid: cfa7cf35-8aa2-4060-9454-872ed4af3f0e
+description: Learn how to use the FindName method to find an element by its Name value, with examples and links.
 ---
 # How to: Find an Element by Its Name
 This example describes how to use the <xref:System.Windows.FrameworkElement.FindName%2A> method to find an element by its <xref:System.Windows.FrameworkElement.Name%2A> value.